These instructions are based on a tutorial written by MikroTik. You can find the original article here.

 add name=NordVPN pfs-group=none

-While it is possible to use the default policy template for policy generation, it is better to create a new policy group and template to separate this configuration from any other IPsec configuration.
+While it is possible to use the default policy template, it is better to create a new policy group and template to separate this configuration from other IPsec configurations.

 /ip ipsec policy group add name=NordVPN